The 555 timer could easily be the most common chip used in DIY electronics projects because it’s small, inexpensive, and very useful.

 - Pin 8 – Vcc (supply voltage): Can range from 4.5 V to 15 V.

-Before the button is pressed, the voltage on the trigger pin is high.
-The trigger pin is connected internally to the discharge pin, and when the trigger pin voltage is high, the discharge pin is open to ground and prevents charge from building up on capacitor C1.
+Before the button is pressed, the voltage at the trigger pin is high.
+Whenever the trigger pin voltage is high, the discharge pin allows current to flow to ground and prevents charge from building up on capacitor C1.

 A good way to observe the dependency of time on resistance in this circuit is to replace R1 with a variable resistor (potentiometer):

-Now adjust the potentiometer and see how it affects the time the LED stays on.
+If you adjust the potentiometer, you should see that the LED starts blinking faster or slower.
 The effect is quite dramatic.
 For a great resource on the 555 timer, OpAmps, and other IC’s check out the Engineer’s Mini Notebook: Timer, Op Amp, and Optoelectronic Circuits & Projects.
 There are 24 different 555 timer circuits in this book!

-Click here to continue on to part 2, 555 Timer Basics – Bistable Mode.
+Click here to continue on to part 2 of this series, 555 Timer Basics – Bistable Mode.

-If you have any questions about this circuit, or are having trouble getting it to work, please leave a comment below!
+If you have any questions about this circuit, or are having trouble getting it to work, please leave a comment below.
+And be sure to subscribe to get an email when we publish new posts!